ntnhut/LeetSolve/docs/source/Sorting/04_SORT_88_Merge_Sorted_Array_int.md

 [1,]
 ```

-### Code explanation

-1. The code initializes three pointers: `k`, `i`, and `j`.
-   - `k` is initialized to `m + n - 1`, which is the last index of the merged array.
-   - `i` is initialized to `m - 1`, which is the last index of the `nums1` array.
-   - `j` is initialized to `n - 1`, which is the last index of the `nums2` array.

-2. Inside the loop, there are three possible scenarios to consider:

-   - If `j` is less than 0, it means it has already processed all elements from `nums2`.
-In this case, it copies the remaining elements from `nums1` to `nums1[k]`, decrements both `k` and `i`, and moves to the next element in `nums1`.

-   - If `i` is less than 0, it means it has already processed all elements from `nums1`.
-In this case, it copies the remaining elements from `nums2` to `nums1[k]`, decrements both `k` and `j`, and moves to the next element in `nums2`.

-   - If neither of the above conditions is met, it compares the current elements at `nums1[i]` and `nums2[j]`.
-It selects the larger element and places it in `nums1[k]`, effectively moving from the end of both arrays towards the beginning while preserving the sorted order.
-After the assignment, it decrements both `k` and the pointer (`i` or `j`) corresponding to the selected element.

-3. This process continues until all elements from `nums1` and `nums2` have been merged into `nums1` while maintaining the sorted order.

-4. When the while loop completes, `nums1` contains the merged and sorted elements of both `nums1` and `nums2`.

-### Complexity
 In summary, this solution efficiently merges two sorted arrays, `nums1` and `nums2`, into `nums1` while preserving the sorted order.
 It uses three pointers (`k`, `i`, and `j`) to perform the merge in reverse order, which helps avoid the need for additional space.

+### Complexity

 * Runtime: `O(m+n)`, where `m = nums1.length` and `n = nums2.length`.
 * Extra space: `O(1)`.